 However, despite all of our activities involved in everything from war to street hockey, it was our gargantuan games of hide-and-go-seek, which proved to be the single most inclusive activity of them all.
 We never had less than 30 participants; occasionally, we might have many as 70, if we included the kids from Hobart and Southgate roads.

 Typically, we would convene at the top of Radcliffe adjacent to the telephone pole by the Haley’s house and take up “sides.”
 For the next two-to-three hours, we would use all of our acumen to avoid getting caught.
-The game would subsequently end not with one side necessarily winning but the various family bells ringing out for dinner.
+The game would subsequently end not with one side necessarily winning but with the various family bells ringing out for dinner.
 Our designated rendezvous point turned out to be the stately telephone pole by the Haley’s house at the top of our street’s elongated hill.
 Over the years, you could witness scores of Radcliffe Road children pressing their little hands against the brown-stained wood and then wailing out into the abyss, “OLLIE OLLIE IN COME FREE!”

 When I think back on this most communal of games these days, I now recognize that we played hide-and-go-seek unreservedly, with unfettered glee, and without any hidden agenda.
 Five decades later, virtually every memory of it is a blur, except for one triumphant contest.
 It occurred thanks to the near cataclysmic Cuban Missile Crisis.
-Because we has been “this close” to a nuclear holocaust, the Haley’s hired a local firm to construct a well-fashioned bomb shelter in their backyard.
+Because we had been “this close” to a nuclear holocaust, the Haley’s hired a local firm to construct a well-fashioned bomb shelter in their backyard.

 Thus, it didn’t take long for Dougie Haley and me to come up with an epiphany.
 One blistering day during the summer of ’63, we ended up hiding in the family’s bomb shelter for more than three hours.
 Nobody could find us.
 In the meantime, we were safe from both Nikita Khrushchev and our neighborhood pals.
 For one brief and shining moment in our childhoods, we were the kings of the neighborhood.
 Because of Dougie’s and my sagacity, however, the Haley’s bomb shelter was deemed “out of bounds” thereafter.

 The last time we all participated in a massive Radcliffe Road hide-and-go-seek game occurred during the early evening the day after I graduated from Wellesley High School in June 1973.
-Our neighbors hosted a block-party on the street for the six of us who had just graduated.
+Our neighbors hosted a block party on the street for the six of us who had just graduated.
 After the cookout ended, my old pal and fellow graduate, Doug Haley, convinced all of us to play one last game of hide-and-seek.
 Virtually everyone eagerly joined in the fray, which went on well into the dark.

 Two months later, I left for college.